oasisprotocol/docs/docs/dapp/emerald/writing-dapps-on-emerald.md

 underlying algorithm for signing the transactions is [Ed25519] on the Consensus layer and both [Ed25519] and [ECDSA] in Emerald.
 The Ed25519 scheme is used mostly by the Emerald compute nodes for managing their computation rewards.
-For signing your dapp-related transactions on Emerald you will probably want to use ECDSA since this is the de facto scheme supported by Ethereum wallets and libraries.
+For signing your dApp-related transactions on Emerald you will probably want to use ECDSA since this is the de facto scheme supported by Ethereum wallets and libraries.